4l0n3r/short-tech-notes/blockchain/solana.md

     logs -> sol_log_data(bytes).
 Like events, they can only lister as they go Unlike Ethereum, Solana transactions can be queried by address

+    there is no equivalent to msg.sender.
+    msg.tx -> Solana transactions can have multiple signers Anchor automatically passes the wallet account in the provider as a signer onlyOwner -> #[access_control(check(&ctx))]